 The Board is responsible for Scotland and the Isle of Man.
 This area covers half the waters and coastline of the United Kingdom, together with the majority of offshore manned oil installations.
 The area is subject to severe weather conditions for many months of the year.
 The approximate length of this coastline is 6,214 miles (10,000km) a land area of 30,405sq miles (77,700 sq km) and 790 islands. * Source Scottish Statistics

 For the delivery of stores and supplies, buoyworking and the statutory inspection of the navigation aids on oil rigs in the Scottish sector, the Northern Lighthouse Board has two ships.
 NLV PHAROS and NLV POLE STAR (1174 gross tons, commissioned 2000) based at Oban.

-The Board have four lighthouses open to the public during the Summer Season.
+The Board have some lighthouses open to the public during the Summer Season.
 Visit our Open to Public section to find out more.

 There are a number of former lighthouse properties offering holiday accommodation, details can be found on our Links page.
 It should be noted that the Northern Lighthouse Board have sold these properties and is not responsible for the maintenance or operation of them.

 Our Motto translates from Latin to For the Safety of All.

 The Northern Lighthouse Board offers a career in a variety of disciplines such as Engineering, Ships Personnel, Information Technology, Finance, Procurement and Human Resources.
 The Board offers a rewarding career which can take our employees to some of the most beautiful and remote parts of Scotland.
 Vacancies are advertised on this website in our Working For Us section

 If you are looking for information not contained in our Publication Scheme you can make a request to: The Compliance Officer Northern Lighthouse Board 84 George Street Edinburgh EH2 3DA Email: FOIenquiries@nlb.org.ukFax: 0131 473 2436